SAILResearch/mcp-tool-description-augmentation/README.md

 ### Evaluate MCP tool description quality

-The `evaluate_tool_descriptions` CLI enumerates every MCP server located in `mcpuniverse/mcp/servers`, inspects the tools they expose, and evaluates each tool description with two dedicated LLM prompts: one that scores whether the tool represents a consolidated workflow and another that audits the description for missing best-practice elements.
-Results are saved to a CSV file that uses the schema of our internal Node.js tooling, allowing easy comparison across implementations.
+The `evaluate_tool_descriptions` CLI loads server definitions from an MCP configuration file (defaulting to `mcpuniverse/mcp/configs/server_list.json`), launches each server through the configured transport, and evaluates every exposed tool description using two dedicated LLM prompts.
+One prompt determines whether the tool is a consolidated workflow, while the other audits the description for missing best-practice elements.
+Results are saved to a CSV file compatible with our internal Node.js tooling, making it easy to compare outputs across implementations.

 ```bash
 export OPENAI_API_KEY=sk-...  # or pass --api-key explicitly